-- All you need is a willingness to fully play, try on new things and fly from the comfort zone of your current nest.
+- All you need is a willingness to fully play, try on new things and fly out of the comfort zone of your current nest.

-This is a 12-week practicum program that requires you to:
+This is a 6-week practicum program that requires a small commitment:

-- You will be provided with physical tools, online videos, a training manual, and online support through email, Skype calls and group conference calls.
+- Bring the resources you are provided with, complete online training, and reach out for online support through email, Skype calls and group conference calls.

 - This experience is intended to leverage your current situation and take it to a whole new world of imaginative, creative play.

 - Online Community Collaboration as well as 1-on-1 Coaching.
 Designed as a practicum